plotly/plotly.py/doc/python/tile-map-layers.md

 If you have access to your own private tile servers, or wish to use a tile server not included in the list above, the recommended approach is to set `layout.map.style` to `"white-bg"` and to use `layout.map.layers` with `below` to specify a custom base map.

+!!! note

-> If you omit the `below` attribute when using this approach, your data will likely be hidden by fully-opaque raster tiles!
+    If you omit the `below` attribute when using this approach, your data will likely be hidden by fully-opaque raster tiles!

 #### Base Tiles from the USGS: no token needed